sankethosalli/inshorts-react-app/README.md

 ## `bash deploy-react.sh`

 Runs the app in the development mode.\
-Open [http://localhost:9085](http://localhost:9085) to view it in the browser.
+Open [http://localhost:9085](https://inshorts.gitword.com) locally to view it in the browser.